mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 3.0.5 - 18/06/2018 =

+IMPORTANT
+Starting with version 4.0, this plugin will require PHP 5.6.
+If you are using an older version, please read this article: [PHP & Mollie API v2](https://github.com/mollie/WooCommerce/wiki/PHP-&-Mollie-API-v2).
+We expect to launch version 4.0 in June 2018.

+* Add warning that version 4.0 will require PHP 5.6
+* Update 'Required PHP' tag to PHP 5.6
+* Removes fatal error for thank you page without valid order (Issue #212 by NielsdeBlaauw)

 = 3.0.4 - 24/05/2018 =